-This submission builds upon the BuzzBall concept that was awarded fourth place in the 2017 Innovation Prize.
+This submission builds upon the BuzzBall concept of the two previous years.
 The innovation aids the pilot in maintaining or restoring controlled flight through haptic (touch/vibration) feedback applied provided through the pilot's seat cushion.
-Enhancements this year include an improved inertial measurement unit board, better datalogging, detection and indication of spin states, and more extensive testing.
-This report details the current status of the innovation and its reduction to practice - discussion of "dead-ends" that were pursued last year have been removed and specific improvements made since last year's report have been noted.
+This report details minor improvements and additional flight testing made since last year.